Bridge Exercise: the Good, the Bad and the Ugly.

 Maybe and kind-of.

 I’ve seen the bridge touted as some type of panacea for all types of movement problems.
 Back pain?
 Do the bridge.
 Hip pain?
 Do the bridge.
+Want to end world hunger?
+Do the bridge!

 I say this often in my content, but it deserves constant repeating – there is no one single perfect exercise for everyone.

-This article is broken down in the way it's tilted.
+This article is broken down in the way it's titled.
 I will first explore the good – what can a bridge do for your body and movement.
 In this section, I’ll demonstrate what a proper bridge with good form should look like and what cues you should think about while you perform the exercise.

 Glute Bridge Exercise – the Good and How to do it